Yacouba Songné

-Yacouba Songné (born 10 January 1997 in Burkina Faso) is a professional football player.
-He currently plays for Young Africains as a striker.
+Yacouba Songné (born 10 January 1997) is a Burkinabé professional football player.
+He currently plays for Arta/Solar7 as a striker.

 Professional career

 Songné began his professional football career in 2016 when he joined Étoile Filante de Ouagadougou in Burkina Faso.
 In January 2018 he was transferred to Asante Kotoko S.C. where he currently plays.
 In May 2018, he was voted player of the month in Asante Kotoko.